 MMO – You and your Florida teammates had tremendous success in college, how did the time there help shape and prepare you for where you are now in your career?

 Pete – College taught me how to put the work in in the right way and realize what I need to work on.
-As a freshmen coming in it’s like, you need to work on your hitting, you need to work everything you can a little more specialized.
+As a freshman coming in it’s like, you need to work on your hitting, you need to work everything you can a little more specialized.
 I feel like going to college I was a good player throughout my life, and I was kind of more raw and toolsy.
 Going to college definitely helped me refine some of the things in my game.

 Defense is one of the biggest things ever.
 I’m sure you’ve heard reports but in high school I had a bad rap for being bad defensively, but I completely changed that.
-Throughout my college career I was struggling a little bit freshmen year, but after that I decided I’m tired of it and I’m going to make a change.
+Throughout my college career I was struggling a little bit freshman year, but after that I decided I’m tired of it and I’m going to make a change.
 I made an extremely, extremely huge conscious effort just to never be labeled as that guy again.

 For me also, working on approaching things like at the plate, analyze scouting reports better, just nitty gritty things just to help me be more refined and more mature as a player.